00017501/uz-airways/README.md

 ### Future plans:

--   As of current, the data in the project is status, and the Backend integration is required.
+-   As of current, the data in the project is static, and the Backend integration is required.